 We gradually got closer and closer as time went on.
 I think my daughter appreciated me more once she had Michael.
 I think she appreciated more the role of a mother.

-– Mary, grandmother of three
+– Mary, grandmother of 3

 Fostering family relationships as a grandparent: tips

-Supporting your grandchildren’s parents: some tips
+Supporting your grandchild’s parents: some tips

 Most parents appreciate support, whether it’s practical help like picking their child up from child care, or emotional support like listening if they’re having a bad day.